carlosmartinezvillar/S2-waterbodies/log/LOG.md

 # Model Logs

-The model logs are stored as .txt files using the following convention:
+The model logs are stored as .tsv files using the following convention: